 The Los Angeles County Sheriff's Department employs approximately 18,000 employees including 10,000 sworn and 8,000 non-sworn personnel.
 The Department is organized into three primary operational areas: Custody Operations, Patrol Operations and Countywide Operations.
 The Department has approximately \$3.2 billion budget.
 Within Patrol Operations, the Los Angeles County Sheriff's Department provides service from 23 patrol stations throughout the County.
 The Lomita Sheriff's Station at 26123 Narbonne Avenue is located in the City of Lomita serves cities of Rancho Palos Verdes, Rolling Hills, Rolling Hills Estates, Lomita, and pockets of unincorporated areas of Los Angeles County.
-The Lomita Sheriff's Station is led by a Captain of the Sheriff's Department.
+The Lomita Sheriff's Department.

 By law, the County Sheriff's Department is the mutual aid coordinator for law enforcement in Los Angeles County.
-To manage operations and resources more efficiently, the 88 cities of Los Angeles County are divided into eight geographical areas: A through H. To ensure continuity of operations, the County Sheriff's Department and mutual aid partners update mutual aid agreements annually.
+To manage operations and resources more efficiently, the 88 cities of Los Angeles County are divided into eight geographical areas: A through H. To ensure continuity of operations, the County Sheriff's Department and mutual aid partners update mutual aid agreements annually1.
 The Peninsula Cities including the City of Rolling Hills is located in Area G.